siddarth2824/tp/docs/UserGuide.md

 Shortcut: `addbi t/TITLE a/AMOUNT [c/CATEGORY...]`

 * `CATEGORY` is optional.
 Multiple `c/` prefixes can be used to specify multiple categories.

+> :warning: &nbsp; Adding of duplicate bookmark incomes is not allowed.
+> Bookmark incomes with the same title are considered to be duplicates of each other.
+> Contiguous whitespace characters between words in the title will be treated as a single whitespace character.
+>
+> For example: `Part Time` and `Part  Time` are considered to be the same title while `Part Time` and `PartTime` are not considered to be the same title.

 Examples:
 * `add-bookmark-income t/Internship a/$1000 c/Work`